 \textbf{Utility} assesses the practical usefulness of synthetic data for downstream application tasks.
 Specifically, we train multiple classification models on the synthetic data and evaluate their performance on a held-out portion of the original dataset.
-This setup enables us to determine the extent to which synthetic data can support real-world analytical objectives.
+This setup enables us to determine how well synthetic data can support real-world analytical objectives.
 We also explore the relationship between the exposure of original data to large language model (LLM)-based text generators and the resulting utility of the synthetic data.
 This analysis provides insight into the potential trade-off between data exposure and downstream task performance.

 \textbf{Fidelity} measures the degree of similarity between synthetic and original data across multiple linguistic dimensions.
-We employ MAUVE~\cite{Pillutla2021MAUVE:Frontiers} to quantify semantic alignment, while the divergence in named entity recognition (NER) distributions in sentence level and text length statistics between the original and synthetic corpora serves to evaluate lexical and structural similarity.
-Additionally, we incorporate reference-free metrics to evaluate the quality of synthetic data without relying on access to the original corpus.
+We use MAUVE~\cite{Pillutla2021MAUVE:Frontiers} to quantify semantic alignment, while the divergence in named entity recognition (NER) distributions in sentence level and text length statistics between the original and synthetic corpora serves to evaluate lexical and structural similarity.
 These metrics offer a complementary perspective, particularly in practical scenarios where the real data is unavailable or restricted.

 \textbf{Privacy leakage} is assessed using Membership Inference Attacks (MIAs) under a realistic black-box scenario.
-The MIA is typically a privacy attack in which an adversary aims to determine whether a specific data point was part of a machine learning model’s training dataset.
+In Machine Learning, MIA is a privacy attack in which an adversary aims to determine whether a given data point was part of a machine learning model's training dataset.
 Most of existing MIA methods assumed that attackers have access to the trained model or its output logits~\cite{carlini2019secret,shi2023detecting}.
-However, in this benchmark, we are curious about the question: How effectively does synthetic text generated by LLMs protect the privacy of the original dataset?
-Therefore, we considered the realistic attack scenario where the adversary only has to the synthetic dataset and no knowledge of the underlying text generation model or training data~\cite{meeus2025canary}.
+However, for synthetic data, we ask: \emph{How effectively does synthetic text generated by LLMs protect the privacy of the private dataset?} Therefore, we considere a realistic setup where the adversary only has access to the synthetic dataset and no knowledge of the underlying text generation model or training data~\cite{meeus2025canary}.